 Validation via Survey

-Once you have a target audience validated, one approach to validating the point point/solution assumptions that you may have is to conduct a survey.
+Once you have a target audience validated, one approach to validating the point/solution assumptions that you may have is to conduct a survey.
 Now, this method should only be a part of a validation solution, because as mentioned previously, until people are ready to open their wallets, your product isn’t validated.
 However, many people have found success by validating some early assumptions with surveys.

-Hiten Shah (@hnshah), co-founder of KissMetrics and CrazyEgg, has used surveys with many of his products to discover a pool of potential users in his target audience, from which he reaches out to for a specific conversation on exploring their pain points:
+Hiten Shah (@hnshah), the co-founder of KissMetrics and CrazyEgg, has used surveys with many of his products to discover a pool of potential users in his target audience, from which he reaches out for a specific conversation on exploring their pain points:

 You need to find out if people really do have the problem you think they have or if they don’t care at all. –Hiten Shah